Noiredd/PEGAS/docs/reference.md

 angle    | `scalar`   | **Used only if** `type` **is** `"roll"`.
 New roll angle. engineTag| `string`   | **Used only if** `type` **is** `"shutdown"`.
 Engines with this tag will be shut down. **DO NOT** assign this tag to any non-engine part! function | [`KOSDelegate`](http://ksp-kos.github.io/KOS_DOC/structures/misc/kosdelegate.html#structure:KOSDELEGATE) | **Used only if** `type` **is** `"delegate"`.
 Function to be called.
-Shall expect no arguments.
+Shall expect no arguments. isVirtual| `boolean`  | (Reserved for internal usage)

+Unless you're sure you know what you're doing, do not define the `isVirtual` key for your events.

 \* - for events of type `throttle`, `shutdown` and `roll`, the message will be automatically generated if you don't include any.